casey-mott/flask-ui-ml-model-eval/README.md

 # Requirements

 - Basic understanding of the ML models (for input variables)
-- Cleaned, pre-processed data to train and test
+- Cleaned, pre-processed data to train and test / Or use pre-loaded dummy data
 - Basic understanding of the Terminal

 # How to Host the Application